mesonbuild/meson/docs/markdown/Installing.md

 ninja internal files being owned by root.

 Running `meson install` is preferred for several reasons.
-It can rebuild out of date targets and then re-invoke itself as root.
+It can rebuild out of date targets and then re-invoke itself as root. *(since 1.1.0)* Additionally, running `sudo meson install` will drop permissions and rebuild out of date targets as the original user, not as root.

 *(since 1.1.0)* Re-invoking as root will try to guess the user's preferred method for re-running commands as root.
 The order of precedence is: sudo, doas, pkexec